talibizhar1/Quantium-Data-Analyst-Virtual-Internship/README.md

 # Quantium-Data-Analyst-Virtual-Internship

 Welcome to my repository showcasing the work I've accomplished during the Forage's Quantium Virtual Internship!
-This repository provides a detailed overview of each task and project completed, along with links to relevant folders and documentation.
+This repository provides a detailed overview of 3 tasks provided to complete this program.

 ## Table of Contents